 Foundations of Conflict Resolution

 Conflict is like air.
 It is all around us and unavoidable.
 It occurs in organizations, workplaces and relationships.
 Conflict situations are challenging to deal with, but they don’t have to be confrontational or destructive.
-Individuals are often unsure of how to approach situations in order to both: resolve the situation effectively and keep the relationship intact.
+Individuals are often unsure how to approach situations in order to do both: resolve the situation effectively and keep the relationship intact.

 This course will provide participants with a practical and powerful approach to dealing with conflicts effectively.
 You will leave with: knowledge, skills, techniques, and an introduction to a world renowned process called “Interest Based Negotiation (IBN)” to deal with any situation.